Bayesian Fit with UltraNest

 • sampler_plot: true will generate diagnostic plots (corner, run and trace plots) in fit_output_directory/ultranest_logs/plots.
 These help assess the convergence and efficiency of the fit.

-• n_posterior_samples: Number of posterior samples drawn from the posterior distribution.
+• n_posterior_samples: Number of posterior samples (‘replicas’) drawn (resampled) from the posterior distribution.
+The default is 1000.
+See this tutorial for details on resampling.

 • vectorized: Determines whether the likelihood function supports vectorised evaluation (i.e., evaluating multiple points at once).